 What section of the river is not beautiful?

 You'll know when you're getting close to Challis by the distinctive jagged cliffs.
 They are enormous lava flows and pyroclastic tuffs that have well-developed columnar joints.

 Don't miss the Land of the Yankee Fork museum and visitor center!
 It has fascinating artifacts, displays, and demonstrations suitable for all ages.

 The cliffs east of Challis have been altered by extensive hydrothermal alteration.
-The hot water flows upward along mountain-front faults.
+Hot water flows upward along mountain-front faults from depths as great as 10,000 feet, where the crust is hot.
+Magma is not necessary to create hot springs in the Basin and Range region -- the geothermal gradient is high enough to do the job.
 The Challis Hot Springs resort is along this same hydrothermal system.